aminebadraoui/MNFST-RAG-UI/openapi/IMPLEMENTATION_PLAN.md

 7. **File Handling**: Secure file upload with type and size validation
 8. **Streaming**: Proper SSE implementation for chat streaming

-This plan provides a complete roadmap for implementing the OpenAPI specification that any backend can follow to ensure compatibility with the RAG Chat frontend.
+This plan provides a complete roadmap for implementing the OpenAPI specification that any backend can follow to ensure compatibility with the MNFST-RAG frontend.